TravelModellingGroup/GTAModel-PopSyn/README.md

 ### Requirements

  - MySql Server
- - Python 3+ with pandas
+ - Python 3+
+    - pandas
+    - mysql-connector

+### Configuration

+Create a copy of config.initial.json as config.json.
+Fill in the required database information and runtime parameters in the newly copied config.